 Primary Mortgage Insurance.
-Approximately 34.97%, 37.16%, 35.72% and 39.90% of the mortgage loans in pool 1, pool 2, pool 3 and pool 4, respectively, are first lien mortgage loans having original loan-to-value ratios greater than 80%, calculated as described under "Description of the Mortgage Pools-General."
-Approximately 0.21%, 0.26% and 0.53% of those mortgage loans in pool 2, pool 3 and pool 4, respectively, are covered by existing borrower-paid primary mortgage insurance policies.
+Approximately 41.86%, 33.66%, 22.40% and 39.64% of the mortgage loans in pool 1, pool 2, pool 3 and pool 4, respectively, are first lien mortgage loans having original loan-to-value ratios greater than 80%, calculated as described under "Description of the Mortgage Pools-General."
+Approximately 0.10% of those mortgage loans in pool 4 are covered by existing borrowerpaid primary mortgage insurance policies.
 The existing borrower-paid primary mortgage insurance policies will generally have the effect of reducing the original loan-to-value ratios of those covered mortgage loans to 60%.
-In addition, on the closing date, three loan-level primary mortgage insurance policies will be acquired on behalf of the trust fund from Mortgage Guaranty Insurance Corporation, PMI Mortgage Insurance Co. and Republic Mortgage Insurance Company, providing initial insurance coverage for approximately 50.35%, 22.07% and 9.17%, respectively, of those first lien mortgage loans in pool 1, pool 2, pool 3 and pool 4 with original loan-to-value ratios greater than 80%.
+In addition, on the closing date, three loan-level primary mortgage insurance policies will be acquired on behalf of the trust fund from Mortgage Guaranty Insurance Corporation, PMI Mortgage Insurance Co. and Republic Mortgage Insurance Company, providing initial insurance coverage for approximately 50.96%, 25.57% and 6.92%, respectively, of those first lien mortgage loans with original loan-to-value ratios greater than 80%.
 Such loan-level primary mortgage insurance policies will generally have the effect of reducing the original loan-to-value ratios of those covered mortgage loans to approximately 60%.
 However, these policies will only cover first lien mortgage loans and are subject to various other limitations and exclusions.
 As a result, coverage may be limited or denied on some mortgage loans.
 In addition, since the amount of coverage under these policies depends on the loan-to-value ratio of the related mortgaged property at the inception of these policies, a decline in the value of the related mortgaged property will not result in increased coverage, and the trust may still suffer a loss on a covered mortgage loan.
 Accordingly, these primary mortgage insurance policies will provide only limited protection against losses on the mortgage loans.